JGCRI/pygcam/docs/source/install.rst

 Install ``pygcam``
 -------------------
-There is a Python installer module called ``setup.py`` in the top level of the ``pygcam`` repository.
-You can running this script with various options to install, or uninstall ``pygcam``.
+You can install ``pygcam`` directly from PyPi using the command:

+       ``pip install pygcam``

+If you are interested in working with the source code (e.g., writing plugins or adding functionality), you might prefer to clone the code repository and use the ``setup.py`` script directly.
+(The ``setup.py`` script is found in the top-level ``pygcam`` directory.)

-  - If you are working with ``pygcam`` from a cloned git repository, you should install ``pygcam`` in 'develop' mode, which will create references to the source code and therefore will be updated whenever you update the repository.
+For added convenience when working with the code, install ``pygcam`` in "develop" mode, which will create references to the source code and therefore will be updated whenever you update the repository.
 To do this, run the command:

     ``python setup.py develop``